rails/rails/guides/source/asset_pipeline.md

 can store the request.
 Also we commonly want to set `max-age` which is how long the cache will store the object before invalidating the cache.
 The `max-age` value is set to seconds with a maximum possible value of `31536000` which is one year.
-You can do this in your rails application by setting
+You can do this in your Rails application by setting

 ```
 config.public_file_server.headers = {